MrMadHatt/Lair-of-Xaldern/README.md

 The Global Variable Hurdle: Initially, I struggled with how functions access data.
 I learned how to pass variables correctly to maintain a "clean" global state.

 Infinite Loops: I had to debug several instances where the game wouldn't exit properly, which taught me a lot about while loop conditions.

-# Future Roadmap

-[ ] Add a "Battle" class to practice Object-Oriented Programming (OOP).

-[ ] Implement a Save/Load feature using JSON.